 What to Do After A Hit & Run Accident in Phoenix?

-July 24, 2020
+July 24, 2020 By John Torgenson

-Hit and run accidents can be devastating for victims.
+Hit-and-run accidents can be devastating for victims.
 Leaving the scene of an accident is illegal, but the reality is that these incidents occur all the time.
-If you or somebody you care about is involved in a hit and run accident, then you need to know what steps to take after a hit and run accident in order to help maximize the compensation you receive.
+If you or somebody you care about is involved in a hit-and-run accident, then you need to know what steps to take after a hit-and-run accident in order to help maximize the compensation you receive.

 1. Do not try to chase a fleeing vehicle